asrulmunir/al-quran-api/README.md

-# 🕌 JQuranTree API - Deploy Your Own Quran API
+# 🕌 Al-Quran API - Deploy Your Own Quran API

 **Deploy a complete Quran API in under 5 minutes!** A modern RESTful API for accessing and analyzing the Holy Quran, designed for easy deployment on Cloudflare Workers.